-Cinqair Approval History
+Cinqair FDA Approval History

 Cinqair (reslizumab) is an interleukin 5 antagonist monoclonal antibody (IgG4 kappa) indicated for add-on maintenance treatment of patients with eosinophilic asthma.